merge-lab/merge-lab.github.io/content/_index.md

 description: MERGe Lab at University of Texas, Austin
 ---

+We are working on how to make materials embody robots geometrically.
+Our general philosophy is by merging different fields, we will see interesting research emerge as a result

 ## About Me
 Hello!
 I'm Lilly Chin, an assistant professor at UT Austin's Electrical and Computer Engineering department.
 For a professional bio, click [**HERE**](/bio).